 - Second floor studio space in the Tracy Street Studio building.

-- Joint spring exhibition, artist talk, winter open studio and promotion for these events.
+- Joint spring exhibition, artist talk, spring open studio and promotion for these events.

 - Furnished two-bedroom apartment with shared living and kitchen in the heart of the MWPAI campus.